What we do

 Chief Executive Officer

-In 2008 was part of the team awarded the Eureka Prize, Australia’s premier science prize, for work in developing integrated remote sensing and ground data systems.
-He is an expert reviewer for the Intergovernmental Panel on Climate Change and a lead reviewer for the IPCC Guidelines, an author of the Global Forest Observations Initiative Methods and Guidance and holds a Ph.D. from the Australian National University, and a Bachelor of Forest Science / Bachelor of Science from the University of Melbourne.
+In 2008, Rob was part of the team awarded the Eureka Prize, Australia’s premier science prize, for work in developing integrated remote sensing and ground data systems for carbon accounting.
+He is an expert inventory reviewer for the United national Framework Convention on Climate Change and a lead author of Intergovernmental Panel on Climate Change Guidelines and Global Forest Observations Initiative Methods and Guidance.
+He holds a Ph.D. from the Australian National University, and a Bachelor of Forest Science / Bachelor of Science from the University of Melbourne.